 Costing and Contact

-Extra performances on the day incur an extra charge of $100.00 per subsequent performance.
+Extra performances on the day incur an extra cost of $260.00 per extra performance.

 Why not "China Focus" plus a day of workshops?
-If on the same day as a performance, workshops are half price.
+If workshops on the same day as a performance, the workshops are cheaper at $420.00 for the first two, thereafter the full rate of $780.00 per facilitator per day.
 See workshop page for details.

 For all bookings and inquires, don’t hesitate to contact us.
 Details are at the bottom-left of the page.